Summer/Fall CSA

 = Members will be emailed an invoice within 48 hours after submitting the sign-up form. =

 We accept checks and cash for payments and we’ve added an online payment option here on our website.
-Click here to make secure online payments using your Paypal account or debit/credit card for an extra bank fee.
+Click here to make secure online payments using your debit/credit card for an extra bank fee.

 **Please sign-up for a share before paying.
 If you missed the sign-up window click here to get added to the waitlist.**